-It is illegal to post this copyrighted PDF on any websit Figure 1.
-PRISMA Flow Diagram of Article Collection Throughout the Systematic Review contacted.
-Deidentified data from the study by Yonkers et al14 were obtained through an agreement between the University-Industry Liaison Office at the University of British Columbia and the Office of Sponsored Projects at Yale University.
-Relapse rates in the study by Molenaar et al24 were confirmed through e-mail correspondence with the first author.
+A total of 2,172 records were identified.
+After removal of duplicates and screening of titles and abstracts, the full text of 37 articles was retrieved and reviewed.
+Using a PRISMA flow diagram, Figure 1 illustrates the search and selection processes and reasons for exclusion at each review stage.
+Ten studies met the inclusion criteria, 3 of which did not provide relapse data, 14,23,24 and the authors were contacted.
+Deidentified data from the study by Yonkers et al were obtained through an agreement between the University-Industry Liaison Office at the University of British Columbia and the Office of Sponsored Projects at Yale University.
+Relapse rates in the study by Molenaar et al were confirmed through e-mail correspondence with the first author.
 However, discontinuation of antidepressants in this study took place anytime during pregnancy and 3 months postpartum; thus, this study was excluded.
-The authors of the third study23 did not respond.
-Overall, 8 studies^{2,13,14,21,25-28} were considered for quality appraisal and the risk-of-bias assessment.
+The authors of the third study did not respond.
+Overall, 8 studies2,13,14,21,25-28 were considered for quality appraisal and the risk-of-bias assessment.
 All studies were observational studies, and we used the SIGN methodology checklist.
-Based on the criteria listed in this checklist, the quality of 6 studies^{13,14,21,25,26,28} was rated high or acceptable, and the quality of 2 studies^{2,27} was rated low.
-The risk of bias was low in 1 study.13 Five studies^{14,21,25,26,28} had a moderate/unclear risk of bias, 3 of which^{25,26,28} did not provide sufficient methodological details; thus, several areas were coded as unclear.
-Two studies^{2,27} had a high risk of performance and detection biases with unclear selection and attrition biases and were excluded.
+Based on the criteria listed in this checklist, the quality of 6 studies13,14,21,25,26,28 was rated high or acceptable, and the quality of 2 studies was rated low.
+The risk of bias was low in 1 study.
+Five studies14,21,25,26,28 had a moderate/unclear risk of bias, 3 of which did not provide sufficient methodological details; thus, several areas were coded as unclear.
+Two studies had a high risk of performance and detection biases with unclear selection and attrition biases and were excluded.